k5njm/kvm-k8s/README.md

-# Automatically deployed Kubernetes Cluster, using Ubuntu cloud images and cloud-init.
+# kvm-k8s
+> Deploy a multi-node Kubernetes Cluster onto Linux with kubeadm using Terraform, cloudinit, and KVM.
+Useful for learning kubeadm and self-hosted k8s cluster administration.

 Inspired by: https://sumit-ghosh.com/articles/create-vm-using-libvirt-cloud-images-cloud-init/